Featured BCNH Lecturers

 Carol Granger DProf BSc (Hons) MSc FMBANT CNHC

 Dr Carol Granger is a registered nutritional therapist with an honours degree in biochemistry and a Master’s in microbiology.
 She has been a Chartered Biologist since 1986 and had two decades of experience in bioscience research, diagnostics and medical technology.
 Her earliest work in nutrition was on the delivery of intravenous nutrition for people with cancer and a growing interest in ‘real nutrition’ led to a career change to nutritional therapy.
 She practices in London and West Sussex and is committed to evidence-based practice, professional regulation and advancing standards in nutritional therapy.
-She is Chair of the Nutritional Therapy Education Commission (NTEC) which accredits training for the profession, and is co-chair of the Research Council for Complementary Medicine (RCCM).
+She has served as Chair of the NTEC which accredits training for the profession, and is co-chair of the Research Council for Complementary Medicine (RCCM).
 Carol’s clinical practice encompasses complex health conditions, particularly with people affected by cancer.
 She completed her research in this area for a Professional Doctorate in Health Sciences at the University of Westminster.

 Luciene Lopes PhD